Home —> Reading Blurred Barcodes: Pairing Shutter Speed with Strobe Lighting

 FD2 — Flat Dome LED Illuminators

 Diffuse dome illumination for barcode reading on gloss, metallised, and shrink-wrap labels.
-Eliminates specular hotspots.
+Clears specular hotspots.
 Strobe compatible for motion-freeze applications.

-Motion blur occurs when a barcode moves during the camera exposure.
-The bars and spaces are smeared in the direction of motion, reducing edge contrast below the decoder threshold.
-Blur is eliminated by reducing the exposure time so that the barcode moves less than 10-20% of one bar width during the exposure.
-The shorter exposure requires proportionally higher illumination intensity, achieved with strobe LED illuminators.
+Motion blur happens when a barcode moves during the camera exposure, smearing the bars and spaces in the direction of motion and cutting edge contrast below the decoder threshold.
+It is cleared by shortening the exposure so the barcode moves less than 10-20% of one bar width during the exposure.
+The shorter exposure needs proportionally higher illumination intensity, supplied by strobe LED illuminators.

 Divide the allowable blur distance by the object velocity.
 The allowable blur is typically 10-20% of the barcode X-dimension (minimum bar width).
-For a barcode with 0.33 mm X-dimension moving at 1 m/s, the maximum exposure is 0.033-0.066 mm divided by 1000 mm/s = 33 to 66 microseconds.
-At higher line speeds, the required exposure time decreases proportionally.
+For a barcode with 0.33 mm X-dimension moving at 1 m/s, the maximum exposure is 0.033-0.066 mm divided by 1000 mm/s, which is 33 to 66 microseconds.
+At higher line speeds the required exposure time drops in proportion.

-Strobe illumination drives LEDs at peak currents 10 to 50 times higher than the continuous rating for very short durations.
-This produces peak optical intensities far beyond what continuous illuminators can sustain.
-The short pulse duration combined with the high peak intensity allows very short camera exposures that freeze motion while still providing sufficient light for correct sensor exposure.
+Strobe illumination drives LEDs at peak currents 10 to 50 times higher than the continuous rating for very short bursts, producing peak optical intensities far beyond what continuous illuminators can sustain.
+The short pulse paired with the high peak intensity allows very short camera exposures that freeze motion while still giving enough light for correct sensor exposure.

-Direct part marking (DPM) datamatrix codes on metal surfaces require directional illumination to create contrast between the indented dots and the surrounding flat surface.
+Direct part marking (DPM) datamatrix codes on metal surfaces need directional illumination to build contrast between the indented dots and the surrounding flat surface.
 Ring illumination at shallow angles or coaxial illumination are the standard techniques.
-The best angle depends on the marking depth and the surface roughness of the part.
-Testing with different angles is usually required to optimise the contrast for the specific marking and substrate.
+The best angle depends on the marking depth and the surface roughness of the part, so testing with different angles is usually needed to optimise contrast for the specific marking and substrate.

 Yes, in many applications.
-A high-intensity strobe illuminator triggered for short exposure barcode reading can also be used at lower intensity or longer exposure for label print verification and presence detection in the same camera station.
-The illuminator is triggered differently for each inspection task, and the vision system processes the two image types with separate algorithms.
-This reduces the number of illuminators and camera stations required.
+A high-intensity strobe illuminator triggered for short-exposure barcode reading can also run at lower intensity or longer exposure for label print verification and presence detection in the same camera station.
+The illuminator is triggered differently for each task, and the vision system processes the two image types with separate algorithms, which cuts the number of illuminators and camera stations needed.

 More information about RODER VISION : about us